TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 ## Streamlit Web App

-- For my Spaceship Titanic Classification Project, I have created a Streamlit Web App for Finding out If a Passenger was Transported to an Alternate Dimensionin or not.
+- For my project, I have created a Streamlit Web App for finding out if a passenger was transported to an alternate dimensionin or not.

-- This Web App allows you to classify the Passengers based on some Features and Criteria and Predict Whether They were transported or not.
+- This web app allows you to classify the passengers based on some features and criteria and predict whether they were transported or not.

-- This Web App is Multi-Pages, means you can navigate to different pages through dropdown menu in Sidebar.
+- This web app is Multi-Pages, means you can navigate to different pages through dropdown menu in the sidebar.

-  - First Page is Home Page, which contains all information about the Problem Statement and Dataset.
+  - First Page is home page, which contains the problem statement and information about the dataset.

-  - Second Page is Web Application Page, which contains the interactive web application itself used to classify Passengers.
+  - Second Page is web application page, which contains the interactive web application itself used to classify passengers.

-- It also contains a Contribution Section in the Sidebar, which lets you contribute to the project by Giving Stars, Forking the Repository and Download ZIP File of the Entire Project.
+- It also contains a contribution section in the sidebar, which lets you contribute to the project by Giving Stars, Forking the Repository and Download ZIP File of the entire Project.

 **Link to the Web App :** [Spaceship Titanic App](https://spaceship-titanic-classification.streamlit.app/)